BscherpingGitHub/School_District_Analysis/README.md

 ![readinggradeavgna](Resources/readinggradeavgna.png)

 -	Scores by school spending
-o	The school spending with Thomas High School went down a small percentage <br/>
+  -	The school spending with Thomas High School went down a small percentage <br/>
 Original scores by school spending: <br/>
 ![schoolspending](Resources/schoolspending.png)<br/>
 New scores by school spending: <br/>
 ![schoolspendingna](Resources/schoolspendingna.png)
 -	Scores by school size
-o	The scores went down for the school size with Thomas High School <br/>
+  -	The scores went down for the school size with Thomas High School <br/>
 Original scores by school size: <br/>
 ![schoolsize](Resources/schoolsize.png)<br/>
 New scores by school size: <br/>
 ![schoolsizena](Resources/schoolsizena.png)<br/>
 -	Scores by school type
-o	The scores went down for the school type with Thomas High School <br/>
+  -	The scores went down for the school type with Thomas High School <br/>
 Original scores by school type: <br/>
 ![schooltype](Resources/schooltype.png)<br/>
 New scores by school type: <br/>